 The free cruise phone scam has long been a popular tactic of phone scammers and robocallers.
 It has recently received growing attention following the Resort Marketing Group, Inc. class-action lawsuit.
-This class-action lawsuit filed against Carnival, Norwegian and Royal Caribbean alleges these legitimate organizations contracted Resort Marketing Group to place robocalls regarding a “free cruise” to consumers without prior written consent – a violation of the Telephone Consumer Protection Act.
+This class-action lawsuit filed against Carnival, Norwegian, and Royal Caribbean alleges these legitimate organizations contracted Resort Marketing Group to place robocalls regarding a “free cruise” to consumers without prior written consent—a violation of the Telephone Consumer Protection Act.
 The lawsuit resulted in a potential reward of up to $900 per telephone number which received this robocall.
-You can check here to see if your phone number is eligible to collect.

 Let’s face it, the chances of you winning a free cruise from a legitimate organization are very slim.
 Your odds are much better off playing the lottery.
 Really, go buy a scratch-off ticket.
 We do not recommend you engage or accept free cruise offers via an unsolicited telemarketing call.
 But, if you believe that you may have won a free cruise make sure to follow these steps to ensure your winnings are legitimate.

 Verify if this is a sweepstake you recall entering.
 Sweepstakes, prizes, or other contestant winnings are required by law to grant the winnings to entrants only.
 If you do not remember entering a lottery, contest, or sweepstakes—the offer is likely fraudulent.
 Check old confirmation emails, notes, or ticket stubs before engaging any further with the caller.